 The Bond Company has \$729 million aggregate principal amount of outstanding transition bonds.
 Classes of the transition bonds have final maturity dates of September 15, 2007, September 15, 2009, September 15, 2011 and September 15, 2015 and bear interest at rates of 3.84%, 4.76%, 5.16% and 5.63%, respectively.
-The transition bonds are secured by "transition property," as defined in the Texas electric restructuring law, which includes the irrevocable right to recover, through non-bypassable transition charges payable by retail electric customers, gualified costs provided in the Texas electric restructuring law and a tariff issued by the Texas Utility Commission.
+The transition bonds are secured by "transition property," as defined in the Texas electric restructuring law, which includes the irrevocable right to recover, through non-bypassable transition charges payable by retail electric customers, qualified costs provided in the Texas electric restructuring law.
 The transition bonds are reported as CenterPoint Houston's long-term debt, although the holders of the transition bonds have no recourse to any of CenterPoint Houston's assets or revenues, and CenterPoint Houston's creditors have no recourse to any assets or revenues (including, without limitation, the transition charges) of the Bond Company.
 CenterPoint Houston has no payment obligations with respect to the transition bonds except to remit collections of transition charges as set forth in a servicing agreement between CenterPoint Houston and the Bond Company and in an intercreditor agreement among CenterPoint Houston, the Bond Company and other parties.

 Liens.
-The Company's assets are subject to liens securing approximately \$699 million of first mortgage bonds.
+The Company's assets are subject to liens securing approximately \$499 million of first mortgage bonds.
 Sinking or improvement fund and replacement fund requirements on the first mortgage bonds may be satisfied by certification of property additions.
-Sinking fund and replacement fund requirements for 2001, 2002 and 2003 have been satisfied by certification of property additions.
-The replacement fund requirement satisfied in 2003 was approximately \$354 million, and the sinking fund requirement satisfied in 2003 was approximately \$2.6 billion of general mortgage bonds, which are junior to the liens of the first mortgage bonds.
+Sinking or improvement fund and replacement fund requirements for 2001, 2002 and 2003 have been satisfied by certification of property additions.
+The replacement fund requirement satisfied in 2003 was approximately \$354 million, and the sinking or improvement fund requirement satisfied in 2003 was approximately \$8 million.
+The Company's assets are subject to liens securing approximately \$2.8 billion of general mortgage bonds, which are junior to the liens of the first mortgage bonds.

-(7) COMPREHENSIVE INCOME
+(6) COMPREHENSIVE INCOME